A practical guide to Freshdesk API actions for automation

 The most frequent API actions are all about managing a ticket from start to finish.

-Update a Ticket: Using the "PUT /api/v2/tickets/[id]" endpoint, you can change an existing ticket’s details.
-This is a must-have for any automation that needs to change a ticket's status when a customer replies, assign it to the right agent, or fill in custom fields.
+• Update a ticket: Using the "PUT /api/v2/tickets/[id]" endpoint, you can change an existing ticket’s details.
+This is essential for any automation that needs to change a ticket's status when a customer replies, assign it to the right agent, or fill in custom fields.

 A screenshot of the Freshdesk ticket dashboard where tickets created and updated via Freshdesk API actions would appear.